Easy Thai Pumpkin Curry

 This Pumpkin Curry recipe is packed with protein and veggies mixed in a creamy flavorful Thai coconut curry sauce.
 Perfect for chilly fall weather.
 A healthy, easy, one-pot meal that is gluten-free, dairy-free, whole30 friendly and can be made vegan as well!

-Today I am bringing you another one of my favorite recipes with a pumpkin fall twist- Thai Pumpkin Curry!
+Today I am bringing you another one of my favorite recipes with a fall twist – Thai Pumpkin Curry!
 This hearty dish is one the entire family can enjoy.

-Tom always asks me when come up with new recipes, “How did you come up with this?”
+Tom always asks me when I create new recipes “How did you come up with this?”

 The pumpkin puree addition makes this one-pot meal thick, creamy, and rich, stirred with warm curry spices that satisfy all of your tastebuds.